 If you’re a soon-to-be Diesel Technology graduate, we’ve got great news for you!
-Lake Area Tech’s Automotive Technology program is now offering the new Light Duty Diesel Technology option for Lake Area Tech Diesel Technology graduates.
+Lake Area Technical College’s Automotive Technology program is now offering the new Light Duty Diesel Technology option for Lake Area Technical College Diesel Technology graduates.
 This new option will expand on the skillsets graduates have gained in their program and offer an even higher level of workforce marketability.
 Upon completion of the Light Duty Diesel Technology option, students will be eligible to test for A2, A3, A4, A7, and A9 ASE Certifications in Automobile and Light Truck.

 To view this option’s course outline, please scroll down and click on the Light Duty Diesel Certificate Option for Diesel Graduates course outline link.